BCCHR-trainee-omics-group/StudyGroup/README.md

 # Data Analysis Support Group

-This is for the **Trainee Omics Group (TOG)** -ran group for trainee-led tutorials and help sessions aimed at learning how to analyze biological data.
+This is for the **Trainee Omics Group (TOG)** -ran group.
+We host trainee-led tutorials and help sessions focused on the analysis of biological data.
 Details on scheduling, curriculum and engagement can be found here.

 **Contact Us**
 For more content and to contact us, visit us at our website: [http://bcchr.ca/tog/](http://bcchr.ca/tog/).